MOHAMMADI-AF/SECOND-PROJECT/README.md

 # The Project

+## This is a Rug Store (Second Project of Software Engineering Class at PER SCHOLAS TR28)

+### Features in this project

+- Full featured shopping cart
+- User profile with orders
+- Admin product management
+- Admin user management
+- Admin Order details page
+- Mark orders as delivered option

 ## This is a Per Scholas Software Engineering Class Second Project

 ### This Project could be called MERN Stack Full Form